ackhack/MAL-Updater/README.md

 - Pressing Ctrl+I will show you the CacheInfos about the current Anime
 - Automatically add Bookmarks for new Releases
 - Timeline for current running Shows
+- Visually remove Not Yet Aired from Plan to Watch List for easier Usage

 Supported Sites:
 - Kickassanime